 If no feasible path is found after examining all possible pivot points, the algorithm defaults to a fallback strategy where the tether length constraint is treated as a soft limit.
 In this case, the recovery path consists solely of the shortest path from the \ac{ROV}’s current position directly to the target waypoint, temporarily disregarding tether length constraints.

-The resulting recovery path provides a safe and viable trajectory for the \ac{ROV} to follow during disentanglement operations by combining the reversed tether segment (if applicable) with the newly planned path toward the waypoint, as illustrated in Figure~\ref{fig:planner_search}.
+The resulting recovery path provides a safe and viable trajectory for the \ac{ROV} to follow during disentanglement operations by combining the reversed tether segment with the newly planned path to the waypoint, as shown in Fig. ~\ref{fig:planner_search}.